What Is the HAMMER Lab All About?

 If you are a current UK doctoral or master’s student, please email Dr. Hammer regarding your interest.
 Be sure to articulate why you are interested in the Lab and what kind of experiences you are hoping to get from being involved in the Lab.
 The Lab welcomes students from outside our Department as well.
 PhD and MS students interested in joining the HAMMER Lab must be available to attend our weekly Tuesday 4-5pm meetings.

-If you are a current UK undergraduate student interested in doing a research assistantship (RA) with the HAMMER Lab, please stop by my Prospective Undergraduate RA’s page.
+If you are a current UK undergraduate student interested in earning PSY 395/394 credit by completing a research assistantship (RA) with the HAMMER Lab, please stop by my Prospective Undergraduate RA’s page.